Can CBD Help Cats With Kidney Disease, and if So, How?

 CKD diagnosis usually involves a collection of urine and blood samples during the time of analysis.

-The conventional approach is to analyze two substances in the blood, which are urea and creatinine, since these are byproducts excreted by the kidneys.
+The conventional approach is to analyze two substances in the blood, which are blood urea nitrogen (BUN) and creatinine, since these are byproducts excreted by the kidneys.
 A cat that has increased concentrations of these two products in their blood often means they have CKD.

 Since other conditions can also cause heightened levels of these substances, urine samples are also taken with the blood tests.
-CKD typically shows an increase in urea and creatinine concentrations, including poorly concentrated urine.
+CKD typically shows an increase in urea and creatinine concentrations, including poorly concentrated urine (positive or negative proteins in the urine).

 Chronic kidney disease is a widespread type of disorder that affects geriatric cats.
 In most cases, felines may experience CKD’s progressive symptoms, as well as a gradual worsening of their condition.